Turn your love of nature

-Unity College has an exemplary return on education: 94% of our graduates are employed full-time within six months of graduation.
+Unity Environmental University has an exemplary return on education: 94% of our graduates are employed full-time within six months of graduation.
 You can rely on our proven track record of success as you prepare for your environmental career.

 Get a private school education for public school costs!

 Control your pace of study and manage your costs of attendance.
 Earn up to 6 credits every 5 weeks.

 Hybrid Learning Frequently Asked Questions